Sadly, DC won't show so well during the Baseball All-Star Game

 An urban design and placemaking plan.
-Ideally, simultaneously with the construction program, there should have been an urban design and streetscape plan -- there are some -- and a ground floor plane and retail development program for the buildings leading to the stadium, so that it would be a great experience, instead of an office district + Potbelly vibe.
+Ideally, simultaneously with the construction program, there should have been an urban design and streetscape plan -- there are some plans but not as comprehensive as they should be-- and a ground floor plane and retail development program for the buildings leading to the stadium, so that it would be a great experience, instead of an office district + Potbelly vibe.

 Besides models at Fenway Park in Boston--more as a gateway to the stadium, it's not a good example of special urban design treatments--and Camden Yards in Baltimore, the design of the streets in the area should be something like the design of Exhibition Road in London.

 Although to my taste the road still is dominated by cars, albeit not that many, even as the design of the road and sidewalk is the same and the road can be closed for special events.

 A pedestrianized section of the road extends from the museum district to the area around the South Kensington Underground Station.

 Google Map of the area around Nationals Stadium.